f5devcentral/f5-velos-training/docs/velos_software_upgrades.rst

     !
     velos-1-gsa-1-active#

 Before upgrading you need to run the **system image check-version** command on the ISO you want to upgrade to.
 This will ensure the image is valid and that the system is able to upgrade to that version.
-IT will also provide an estimate of the upgrade time, along with the number of failovers required to complete the upgrade.
+It will also provide an estimate of the upgrade time, along with the number of failovers required to complete the upgrade.

 .. code-block:: bash